wp-plugins/my-upload-images/readme.txt

 == Description ==
-This plugin create the metabox with the media uploader in any post types you want.
-In the metabox, You can drag images into any order you want.
+This plugin create the metabox with the media uploader in any post types.
+In the metabox, You can drag images into any order you like.
 The IDs and the order of images will put on record in the customfield of your posts as array.
 = Attention =
 Available only for WordPress 4.0+.